Rotorua Regional Overview

 Lakes and Forest

 Rotorua is surrounded by beautiful lakes which offer plenty of fishing, walking trails and water based activities.
 The city itself is nestled next to Lake Rotorua where most of the main water based activities are operated from.
 A few minutes drive from the city sits the giant Californian redwoods of Whakarewarewa Forest.
 The forest is a popular spot for walkers and mountain bikers who take advantage of some of the best trails in the country.

 Another big draw for visitors, is Rotorua's rich, Maori heritage.
 Maori culture is integral to the region, with over 35 maraes, cultural attractions, and live Maori shows.
 The city's museums and historical recreations are some of the most authentic in the country.
 Take in a lively Maori show, eat a traditional Maori meal, and marvel at the stories you will hear, that have been passed down through generations of Maori families.

-Read more about the city in our Rotorua Downtown Guide.
+Read more about the city in our Rotorua City Centre Guide.

 Nearby Points of Interest

 A short distance from Rotorua, is the stunning Bay of Plenty and 100 miles of golden beaches.
 You'll find a wealth of soft, sandy beaches, azure ocean, and a very warm climate.
 It's one of the most popular places in New Zealand for water activity enthusiasts.
 From Whakatane in the east, to Waihi Beach 100 miles to the northwest, there are plenty of places to visit along this beautiful coastline.
 You'll also discover why Captain Cook gave the area its name - 'the Bay of Plenty'.
 With delicious seafood, fruit and vegetables, the restaurants of the Bay of Plenty guarantee to send your belly home, full and content.
 Read more in our Bay of Plenty Guide.